fusioncharts/dev_centre_docs/chart-guide/standard-charts/line-area-and-column-charts.md

 An area chart is similar to the line chart, with the difference that the area marked by the anchors and line segments is filled.

-To render an area chart the same use case as above, set the `type` to `area`.
+To render an area chart with the same use case as above, set the `type` to `area`.
 A single-series area chart looks like:

 {% embed_all standard-charts-line-area-and-column-charts-example-6.js %}